Bob Gladieux

-Robert Joseph Gladieux (born January 2, 1947) is an American former professional football running back in the American Football League (AFL) and National Football League (NFL) who played for the Boston Patriots, Buffalo Bills and New England Patriots.
+Robert Joseph Gladieux (born January 2, 1947) is an American former professional football player who was a running back in the American Football League (AFL) and National Football League (NFL) for the Boston Patriots, Buffalo Bills and New England Patriots.
 He played college football for the Notre Dame Fighting Irish.
 He also played in the World Football League (WFL) for the New York Stars.
 His nickname is "Harpo" due to his frizzy hairstyle which resembled that of Harpo Marx.

 Gladieux caught a touchdown pass for the Irish in the "Game of the Century," a 10-10 tie between #1 Notre Dame and #2 Michigan State Spartans.

 During his senior year at the University of Notre Dame, Gladieux scored 15 touchdowns and he outrushed eventual Heisman Trophy winner O.J.
 Simpson in a game between the Irish and University of Southern California.
 After the season he was one of the first players announced for the first North-South All Star Bowl Game in Tampa, Florida in January, 1969.
 Later that month, the Boston Patriots drafted Gladieux on the 8th round of the NFL draft.